Pablo-Alvarez-Herrera/Avrami-analysis-of-non-isothermal-crystallization-kinetics/README.md

-%% Non-Isothermal Avrami Kinetics Analysis
+%% Avrami analysis of non-isothermal crystallization kinetics

 Analysis of crystallization kinetics under non-isothermal conditions at five different cooling rates.
 The script: